Cul-Dude/Handwritten-Digit-Prediction/README.md

 4) Evaluation: Evaluated the model's performance using various metrics and visualized its predictions to understand its strengths and areas for improvement.

-5) Deployment: Provided a streamlined process for deploying the model using Flask, allowing for easy integration with web applications.
+5) Deployment:

 ## Results and Performance
-Our model achieves an impressive accuracy of 98% on the test dataset, showcasing its ability to generalize well to unseen data.
+The model achieves an impressive accuracy of 98% on the test dataset, showcasing its ability to generalize well to unseen data.
 Detailed performance metrics and visualizations can be found in the accompanying Google Colab Notebook.

 ## Future Work
 1) Enhancements: Experiment with different neural network architectures and hyperparameters to further improve the model's accuracy.